Document

 1. A business donation, payment, or subscription paid to a person engaging in any activity that has the potential to influence or otherwise alter public support for a political party or other political aim.

 2. The amount spent by a company on advertisements in any publications—whether brochures, tracts, keepsakes, or pamphlets—produced on behalf of political parties, either directly or indirectly.
-In the form of a political donation, the publication may not be directly linked to a political party but yet act in its advantage.
+In the form of a political donation, the publication may not be directly linked to a political party but yet act to its advantage.

 Rules and Conditions to Claim Section 80GGB Deductions